 The Arts at Feltonfleet

-Drama, dance, art and music are integral to the Feltonfleet experience of every child, and throughout the school a wealth of opportunities are provided for pupils to develop their skills and to enjoy participating as fully as possible in the arts.
-The school enjoys considerable success in gaining arts-based scholarship awards at senior schools.
+Drama, Dance, Art and Music are integral to the Feltonfleet experience of every child, and throughout the school a wealth of opportunities is provided for pupils to develop their skills and to enjoy participating as fully as possible in the arts.
+The school enjoys considerable success in gaining arts-based Scholarship awards at senior schools.

 Art is provided in three forms – as a curriculum subject, as an extra-curricular activity and, for more advanced artists, the Art Scholarship Programme, in

 preparation for senior school Scholarships.
 Pupils learn to use different materials, techniques, skills and design processes to communicate what they see, feel and think.
 They regularly make use of the school’s art facilities during lunch breaks and the department takes children to a range of art galleries, workshops or exhibitions each year.
 Pupils are encouraged to participate in a variety of competitions during the course of the year.
 High quality art exhibitions of the children’s work are a key feature of the department.